 Pensions and Retirement Accounts - Amount: Generally unlimited.

 What It Covers: This Florida bankruptcy exemption covers money you’ve put aside for later.
 Also exempt are federal government employees’ pension payments used for support and received up to three months before the bankruptcy filing.

 There you have it!

-When you’re filing for Chapter 7 bankruptcy, Florida does not give you the option to use the federal bankruptcy exemptions.
-Assuming you meet the residency requirements, you are required to use the Florida bankruptcy exemption covers money you’ve put aside for later. .
+When you’re filing for Chapter 7 bankruptcy, Florida doesn't give you the option to use the federal bankruptcy exemptions.
+Assuming you meet the residency requirements, you are required to use the Florida bankruptcy exemption.
 When thinking about how the Florida bankruptcy exemptions can work for you, there are a few other things to keep in mind.

 When you’re filing for Chapter 7 bankruptcy, the Florida bankruptcy exemptions can help you keep most of the property that you own.

 Chapter 7 bankruptcy is a powerful social safety net.
-By erasing your debts and using the property exemptions to protect your stuff, you will be well on your way to a fresh start.
+By erasing your debts and using the property exemptions to protect your stuff, you'll be well on your way to a fresh start.